United States Citizenship and Immigration Services (USCIS) – Bias and Credibility

 The USCIS website primarily serves as an information portal on legal immigration matters.
 It provides documents and instructions on how to apply for Green Cards and Citizenship.
 It also lists immigration laws and how they work.

 Generally, the bias of USCIS is determined by the government.
 For example, in 2018, the Trump administration removed the phrase “America’s promise as a nation of immigrants,” which drew criticism from immigration rights advocates.
 This reflected the administration’s right-leaning position on immigration.
 Democratic President Joe Biden added the phrase back when elected.
-Therefore, with Joe Biden as President, the agency reflects a more left-leaning bias toward immigration.
+Under the Biden admin the site served more as an information portal; however, under Trump it now serves as a disinformation portal to justify mass deportations.

 Failed Fact Checks

-Overall, we rate the USCIS Left-Center biased based on being a reflection of the current Democratic administration.
-We also rate them Very High for factual reporting as they only provide information related to immigration and news about the agency.
-(D. Van Zandt 09/24/2022)
+Overall, we rate the USCIS right-biased based on being a reflection of the current Republican administration.
+We also rate them Mixed for factual reporting as they routinely promote propaganda and disinformation regarding immigrants and immigration.
+(D. Van Zandt 09/24/2022) Updated (06/30/2025)

 Source: https://www.uscis.gov/